lordi/tickmate/README.md

 ## Analysis

-These sections contains development ideas for the analysis of Tickmate data.
+These section contains development ideas for the analysis of Tickmate data.
 In future, those ideas might be integrated into the app or available as a Web service.